rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/deployment/kubeadm/README.md

 1. Start a sudo shell context
 1. Execute [ubuntu/setup-k8s-prereqs.sh](ubuntu/setup-k8s-prereqs.sh/) script on each machine
 1. Execute [ubuntu/setup-k8s-master.sh](ubuntu/setup-k8s-master.sh/) script on the machine designated as Kubernetes master
-1. After successful initialization of the Kubernetes master, follow the kubeadm join commands output by the script on each agent machine
+1. After successful initialization of the Kubernetes master, follow the kubeadm join commands output by the setup script on each agent machine
+1. Execute [ubuntu/setup-volumes-agent.sh](ubuntu/setup-volumes-agent.sh/) script on each agent machine to create volumes for local storage

+**NOTE: Ensure there is sufficient local storage on your agents.
+Each volume will use up to 6GB by default.
+The script creates 25 volumes.
+Not all of the volumes will be used since it depends on the number of pods being deployed on each agent node.
+It is recommended to have at least 200 GB of storage on the agent nodes**
+1. Execute ***kubectl apply -f ubuntu/local-storage-provisioner.yaml*** against the Kubernetes cluster to create the local storage provisioner.
+You can now use persistent volumes by setting the USE_PERSISTENT_VOLUME environment variable to ***true*** and STORAGE_CLASS_NAME environment variable to ***local-storage*** during deployment
-1. Now, you can deploy SQL Server 2019 big data cluster using instructions [here](https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-guidance?view=sqlallproducts-allversions)
+1. Now, you can deploy the SQL Server 2019 big data cluster following instructions [here](https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-guidance?view=sqlallproducts-allversions)